hanin-mohamed/Amazon-El8alaba/README.md

 - **CSS**: Used for additional custom styling.

 ### Database
-- **MySQL**: Used as the relational database management system to store product data.
+- **MySQL**: Used as the relational database management system to store products & Products Details.
+- **Database connection Configuration** spring.datasource.url=jdbc:mysql://localhost:3306/amazon_el8alaba
+spring.datasource.username=your_username
+spring.datasource.password=your_password

 ### Other Tools
 - **Maven**: Used for dependency management and building the project.